Our healthcare courses make everyone better

 PDUK provides professional training courses for healthcare providers and medical practitioners such as nurses, clinicians and allied healthcare workers.
 We highly recommend the following courses for practitioners working in primary healthcare environments and involved in the assessment and management of minor health conditions.

-This four-hour course is held online and will help healthcare providers get up to speed with common ear and eye conditions.
+This four-hour in-house course is held online and will help healthcare providers get up to speed with common ear and eye conditions.
 The course covers a wide range of presentations, focusing on evidence-based assessment and management along with safe practice.

 It is aimed at practice nurses, community nurses, registered nurses and allied health professionals.
 Participants will gain skills and knowledge in the following: